tedkotz/teach_cs/README.md

 * Python
   * Probably the most popular scripting language for small CLI projects
   * The mandatory white space does encourage good coding practices early.

 **WINNER: PYTHON**

 Really any of these or any other language would probably be great for this.
 The real focus is the assignment list, that incrementally builds up a toolbox of essential programming skills.
+Originally the target was 2/3 compatible python, but the peculiar design decisions in python 2 and the even more peculiar choices that the python 3 change pushed on writing compatible code made python 3 the best option.

 ## Excluded Topics